danreeves/danreev.es/src/pages/contact.md

 You could even try sending me a message on [LinkedIn](https://www.linkedin.com/in/dnrvs/).

-This is me waiting for your message:
+This is me waiting for a message:

 ```
            _..--""---.